Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

 Knowing or Understanding Coding

-When you’re learning coding, I highly recommend you follow along and create the content alongside the presenter/teacher as that’s the best way for it to soak in.
+When you’re learning coding or game development for beginners, I highly recommend you follow along and create the content alongside the presenter/teacher as that’s the best way for it to soak in.
 Also, work on your own projects.
 Giving yourself a coding challenge will help you develop your problem-solving skills and further understanding of the coding language/game engine.

-Below are a bunch of learning resources for game development and coding languages.
+Below are a bunch of learning resources coding games for beginners.

 - Intro to Programming Bundle